 Goddess Lakshmi

-So, to lay emphasis here is, the nukad boy crying 'bhindi lelo' too has an involvement in occupation, but not me.
-Yes, the doctor's degree certificate fresh out of printing and framing, ridicules at me, 'Go find a better way of whiling time, than shooing away the third generation of flies born in two months, at the prosperity of an empty clinic!'
-If this was the state of mockery spat in my face by the beget of my hardwork, imagine what distantly related animates spoke.
+So, to emphasise my point: even the nukad boy crying “bhindi le lo” was involved in an occupation, but not me.
+Yes, the doctor’s degree certificate, fresh from printing and framing, mocked me: “Go find a better way to while away time than shooing away the third generation of flies born in two months, thriving in the prosperity of an empty clinic!”
+If this was the mockery spat in my face by the offspring of my hard work, imagine what distantly related inanimates had to say.

-"Let the children do some drawings here, till I fetch some veggies."
-Once a Mary had gone shopping, leaving her little lambs at my idle mercy.
-The blow came when she remarked the next day, "Oh, they just loved the empty, safe space, to bring out the Picasso in them."
-EMPTY SPACE the real dagger, minced my ego, and made a kheema out of it.
-Even when the kheema was not ready, the spectators were too humble, to bring in their own pav.
+“Let the children do some drawings here till I fetch some vegetables.”
+Once upon a time, Mary went shopping, leaving her little lambs at my idle mercy.
+The real blow came the next day when she remarked, “Oh, they just loved the empty, safe space to bring out the Picasso in them.”
+Empty space-the real dagger-minced my ego and made kheema out of it.
+And even before the kheema was ready, the spectators were too polite to bring their own pav.

-WORK!!
-Again everyone had it, except me.
-I longed with dewy eyes, at the labourer sweating it out, digging roads for the nth time in two months, while the sun shone on his brow.
-Dejected and bruised, I went back to my cabin for a nth round of silent wailing and head banging in exasperation.
+Work!
+Everyone had it, except me.
+With dewy eyes, I gazed at the labourer sweating it out, digging roads for the nth time in two months, the sun blazing on his brow.
+Dejected and bruised, I retreated to my cabin for yet another round of silent wailing and mental head-banging.

-If only I had an arti thali, I would have done the unfathomable.
-So Lakshmi, deep dark eyes with even darker skin covering her bony oval face.
-Flat pressed, cleanly oiled hair, plait or bun, not visible due to a veil covering the caput majorly.
-Shade over shame, the thin pallu of her rayon saree protected her from the Surya devta.
-Lean, with curves putting the Indian and Italian beauty both to shame, Lakshmi didn't come singlehandedly.
-On her curves, sat the baggage of her bitter young days and victim of my sweet pills.
-The baby smiled gleefully as if it heard that I was going to treat it sweetly, over puncturing its dusty bums.
+If only I had an aarti thali, I would have done the unfathomable.
+Lakshmi had deep, dark eyes set in even darker skin that covered her bony oval face.
+Her hair was flat-pressed and neatly oiled, plait or bun invisible beneath a veil that covered her head almost entirely.
+A thin rayon saree pallu shielded her from Surya Devta, offering shade over shame.
+Lean, with curves that could put Indian and Italian beauty alike to shame, Lakshmi did not come alone.
+Perched on her curves sat the baggage of her bitter young days, and the victim of my sweet pills.
+The baby smiled gleefully, as if it sensed that it would be treated sweetly rather than suffer punctures on its dusty bum.

-"Pachas rupiya!"
-I proclaimed, after 30minutes of doing all the chest, abodomen and eye nail examinations, if what the Hutchinson says, I had only betrayed the genital examination otherwise scrutinised the entire territory for a bout of watery diarrhoea.
-While I maneuvered on my object of gratification (gratification to my five years of struggle to don the colourless white apron), Lakshmi pulled off her veil, and settled down on the marble flooring, basking in the glory of the flapping air conditioner.
+“Pachaas rupiya!”
+I proclaimed, after thirty minutes of chest, abdomen, eye, and nail examinations.
+If Hutchinson is to be believed, I only betrayed the genital examination—otherwise, I had scrutinised the entire territory for a bout of watery diarrhoea.
+As I manoeuvred my object of gratification, gratification born of five years of struggle to don the colourless white apron.
+Lakshmi pulled off her veil and settled on the marble floor, basking in the glory of the flapping air-conditioner.

 Lakshmi taught me Zen meditation.
-Her talks enlightened me like Osho.
-Her frugal ways of life, made me believe in Buddha and Mahavir.
-Brahma Vishnu Mahesh, I worshipped all forms with her tryst for life.
-The glucose biscuit was a fragile offering to a Goddess who answersed my prayers of a successful practice.
-Where she is, I am not eager to know, only a silent prayer that those diarrhoea afflicted bums, work their ass out to keep the veil of respect on her caput safe.
+Her conversations enlightened me like Osho; her frugal life made me believe in Buddha and Mahavir.
+Brahma, Vishnu, Mahesh-I worshipped all forms through her tryst with life.
+The glucose biscuit was a fragile offering to a goddess who answered my prayers for a successful practice.
+Where she is today, I do not know.
+I only whisper a silent prayer that those diarrhoea-afflicted bums grow strong enough to keep the veil of respect safely on her head.

-Agli bar, to some other somber practitioner may she have the 'pura paisa'.
-To her name, may she at least afford a Parle-G. If not, some doctor with a beating heart, may offer those treats to her grandchildren bathed in smug of poverty.
-Amen!
+Agli baar, with some other sombre practitioner, may she pay the poora paisa.
+May she, at least in her own name, afford a Parle-G. And if not, may some doctor with a beating heart offer those treats to her grandchildren, bathed in the smog of poverty.

 Comments